MFarkha/my-goroutines-example/README.md

 - `go mod tidy` - update dependencies
 - `go test` - execute tests
 - `go fmt` - format all source files
+- `go clean -modcache` - clear the mod cache (install packages) which is stored at $GOPATH/pkg/mod
+- `go mod vendor` - copies all third-party dependencies to a vendor folder in your project root

 ### Intricacies of specific modules